 At a basic level, electric vehicles don’t need any special storage conditions.
 You can park them in your driveway, garage, or any regular parking spot.
 They’re designed to handle various weather conditions, from the scorching summer heat to the chilly winter frost.

 While you don’t need a special place to park your EV, you might want to think about charging.
-If you have a home charging point, it’s ideal to have a dedicated space, like a garage or a driveway, where you can safely charge your vehicle overnight.
+If you have a home charging point, it’s ideal to have a dedicated storage area, like a garage or a driveway, where you can safely charge your vehicle overnight.
 This isn’t strictly about storage, but more about convenience and ensuring your vehicle is always ready to go.

 If you’re planning to leave your EV unused for an extended period, there are a few things to consider: